 - Makes submission easier for bioinformaticians

-- Generates the required XML files out of easier-to-use tsv files
+- Generates the required XML files out of easier-to-use tsv files or excel templates

-- Takes care of the ftp uploading
+- Takes care of the ftps uploading

 - Validates the metadata before submission